+This process enables the integration of simpler machine learning for automated image identification at every step of the filtering process [see e.g. Allwein et al 2000].
+For example, one need not focus on optimizing a learning model for an arbitrary number of species which may be project dependent.
+Simple binary classifiers, while potentially not optimum alone, will be sufficient with human classifiers implemented alongside machines as is enabled by citizen science platforms such as Zooniverse (cite Wright et al 2017).

-Simplifying a complex task into binary questions not only provides more portability to mobile devices, but also enables the integration of simpler machine learning for automated image identification at every step of the filtering process.
-Thus, although images would ultimately require more classifications to produce the same amount of final information, the ease of classification and ability to integrate existing machine learning routines could provide benefits to efficiency that far outweigh the increase in classification counts.
+Reducing a complex task into binary questions also enables better portability to mobile devices as the classification task is simpler requiring less screen “real-estate” and can also be reduced to gross motor movements such as “swiping” left or right.
+Thus, although images would ultimately require more classifications to produce the same amount of final information, the ease of classification and ability to integrate simple machine learning routines could provide benefits to efficiency that far outweigh the increase in classification counts.